-Loose-ish belly skin is another trait shared by many dogs that had puppies.
+Loose-ish belly skin is another trait shared by many dogs who had puppies.
 After all, puppies take up a lot of room!
 It’s no wonder that mother pooches have loose belly skin left over from pregnancy.

 Changes in the uterus are strong indicators that your dog experienced pregnancy at one point.
-However, these can only be detected by taking X-rays.
+However, these can only be detected by taking x-rays.
 Ultrasounds are also helpful in determining if your pooch ever had puppies.
 These two procedures can be conducted by your veterinarian.

 A distended and larger vulva is also typical with mother dogs.
 The vulva is frequently affected by pregnancy and delivery.
 If your dog has a bigger vulva than dogs who haven’t had litters, there’s a good chance your pooch was once a mom.